Email Delivery Connections

 - [Set Up Custom SMTP](https://mailrith.com/docs/setup-custom-smtp.md) for host, port, security mode, username, password, and optional event forwarding.

-If you are not sure which provider to choose, start with the one your domain is already verified in.
-Changing providers later is possible, but sender reputation and authentication work are usually easier when you continue from an existing verified setup.
+If you are not sure which service to choose, start with the service where your domain is already verified.
+You can change services later, but the first setup is usually easier when you continue from an existing verified domain.

 1. Click **Email Delivery Connections** in the left sidebar.